 Spring (March-May): Temperatures gradually climb from 0°C to 59°F (32°F to 59°F).
-Precipitation is moderate, containing a mix of rain and occasional late snow in The third month of the year.
-May usually results in pleasant, pleasant weather, signaling the arrival of warmer days.
+The level of precipitation is moderate, with a mix of rain and occasional late snow in The third month of the year.
+May often brings pleasant, pleasant weather, signaling the arrival of warmer days.

 Summer (June-August): Average temperatures range from 15°C to 25°C (59°F to 77°F), sometimes exceeding 30°C (86°F).
 This period sees the most rainfall, often in the form of short, heavy thunderstorms.
-Humidity is moderate to high, contributing to warm, sometimes muggy, conditions.
+Moisture in the air is moderate to high, contributing to warm, sometimes muggy, conditions.

 Autumn (September-November): Temperatures drop from 15°C to 0°C (59°F to 32°F).
 Rainfall increases, and days grow shorter and often overcast.
 October has beautiful autumn foliage prior to the colder, darker days of November.